Smoothed Circulant Embedding with Applications to Multilevel Monte Carlo Methods for PDEs with Random Coefficients: Numerical Results

 Further, throughout all our numerics, we use $h_\ell = 2^{-\ell} h_0$ as discretisation levels in the MLMC estimator.
 We use the same mesh size on level $\ell$ for generating the random field samples.

 Finally, we use CPU times to quantify the computational cost of the studied algorithms.
-These were obtained by running our Python implementation remotely on the Cirrus High Performance Computing system.
-In addition, we exploit Python's $\texttt{time}$ library to measure the CPU time, and quantify the error in terms of the root mean squared error (RMSE), given by $e\left(\widehat{Q}^{\text{MC}}_{h,N}\right)$ and $e\left(\widehat{Q}^{\text{MLMC}}_{L}\right)$, i.e. the square root of the MSE.
+These were obtained by running our Python implementation remotely on the Cirrus High Performance Computing system {(2.1 GHz, 18-core Intel Xeon E5-2695 (Broadwell) series processor, 256 GB of memory \cite{epcc_cirrus_2023})}.
+In addition, we exploit Python's $\texttt{time}$ library to measure the CPU time, and quantify the error in terms of the RMSEs $e\left(\widehat{Q}^{\text{MC}}_{h,N}\right)$ and $e\left(\widehat{Q}^{\text{MLMC}}_{L}\right)$.